giard-alexandre/trackit/README.md

 ## Usage

-Add trackit to your `package.json` and then npm install it.
+Add trackit to your `package.json` and install it.

 ```
 npm install @heuristical/trackit
 ```

-### Using the API Adapter
+### Using the trackit Clients

-Use it to initialize the shipper clients with your account credentials.
+Initialize the shipper clients with your account credentials.

 ```typescript
 import {